istaykov/istaykov/README.md

 * Tools & Techniques: Python (Pandas, Matplotlib, Folium), MongoDB, and comprehensive EDA.
 * Data Scope: Aggregated 1,870 records from five years of data, leveraging multi-dimensional metrics like Full Fibre and Superfast Broadband.

-Explore the full analysis here.
+Explore the full analysis <a href="https://github.com/istaykov/inventory_optimisation/tree/main">here</a>.

 # Education
 **BSc (Hons) Computing and IT**